mnussbaum/base16-builder-ansible/demo/README.md

 The playbook expects you have `ansible-base16-builder`'s dependencies installed, so you'll need `pystache` and Ansible.
 See the main project README for more details.

+Keep in mind the shell file needs to be sourced by your ZSH profile, the Vim profile needs to be sourced by your `~/.vimrc` or Neovim configs, and the i3 config will overwrite anything you have at that path when you run the playbook.